christopherhill/frontend-resources/README.md

 # UI Engineering Resources
-A collection of UI engineering articles and development tenets
+A collection of UI and general engineering articles and development tenets

 Dealing with career growth in a downturn: https://theengineeringmanager.substack.com/p/growth-in-a-downturn